SPA1071 : Level B (HE Intermediate) Spanish

 In consonance with the overall aims of the degrees offered in the SML, this module will:

-- focus on developing the students' written communicative and oral/aural competence in the foreign language (including fluency, grammatical and lexical accuracy and range)
+- Focus on developing the students' written communicative and oral / aural competence in the foreign language (including fluency, grammatical and lexical accuracy and range, register and pronunciation);

-- facilitate students' ability to establish and maintain effective social and working relations with speakers of the foreign language in written and spoken media
+- Facilitate students' ability to establish and maintain effective social and working relations with speakers of the foreign language in written and spoken media.
+This includes students’ ability to use and understand authentic material and produce their own written and spoken output.

 This module is available to all students with an A-level or equivalent in Spanish.
 This is a general language class offering students the opportunity to study and practise Spanish in groups (speaking, reading, writing and listening skills) for two consecutive weekly hours.
 Additionally, there will be a one-hour grammar lecture every week.
 The module is taught in Spanish (except for the grammar lecture) and assessed by coursework and exam.
 Students cover a variety of topics including: youth issues, the environment, tourism, culture, and social and economic issues in contemporary society.